defshef/defshef12/ClojureScript.md

 Clojure doesn't like to call anything a variable, its equivalents come in two flavours, local and global.

 Clojure's stores global values in `vars`.
 They are defined with `def`.
 All references to vars are late-bound, meaning that redefining a var will mean all existing references point to the latest value.
+There is also a variation on this called `defonce`, this does the same as `def`, but will be ignored if the var is already defined.
 ```clojure
 (def foo 1)